eramsay20/ebrite/ReadMe.md

 ![banner](https://github.com/eramsay20/eBrite/blob/master/wiki-resources/eBrite-banner-1.png?raw=true)

-## Welcome to e.brite!
-***e.brite*** is a clone of [eventbrite](https://www.eventbrite.com/) that focuses on connecting people through virtual, online events.
-Users come to the site to find free and paid virtual events including concerts, online gaming or networking activities.

-Learn more about this project by visiting the wiki page, [here!](https://github.com/eramsay20/ebrite/wiki)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Project Overview

+***e.brite*** is a clone of [eventbrite](https://www.eventbrite.com/) that focuses on connecting people through virtual, online events.
+Users come to the site to find free and paid virtual events including concerts, online gaming or networking activities.
 The goal of this week long, full-stack project was to have 3 fully functional core MVP features finished.
-Fortunately, I was able to implement all 4 core MVPs, as well as an addition bonus feature, the search bar.
-The MVPs and Stretch Goals I was able to meet are as follows:
+The MVP requirements and stretch goals I was able to meet in my weeklong time allotment are as follows:

 ### Core
 - Events - display clickable event cards with summary info